 You know that you need food to fuel your athletic performance and reach your goals.
-But what you don’t know is if you should you eat the same number of calories on your rest days.
-We’re going to explore this question and give you more information on how to adjust your calories based upon your goals and your training.
+But what you don’t know is if you should eat less calories on your rest days.
+We’re going to explore this question and give you more information on how to adjust your calories based on your goals and your training.

 Should I Eat Less Calories On Rest Days

-Eating less calories on your rest day, is entirely dependent upon your body optimization and performance goals.
-One of the most common reasons people work out and follow a nutrition plan, is to build muscle and lose body fat, aka body recomp or body optimization.
+Eating less calories on your rest day is entirely dependent upon your body optimization and performance goals.
+One of the most common reasons people work out and follow a nutrition plan is to build muscle and lose body fat, aka body recomposition or body optimization.

-If your goal is body recomp, then eating less calories on rest days will result in more muscle gain and body fat loss.
-Your body still needs nutrients for optimal recovery and growth, however if these needs are being met, you can slightly reduce your caloric intake.
+If your goal is body recomposition then eating less calories on rest days will result in more muscle gain and body fat loss.
+Your body still needs nutrients for optimal recovery and growth, however, if these needs are being met, you can slightly reduce your caloric intake.

 If the goal is to build muscle and gain, then it would make more sense to keep your caloric intake the same on rest days.
 This will ensure you have ample glycogen resynthesis, energy, and nutrients to power your next training session.